Fourqua/Roblox-Development-Toolkit/ProceduralWorldGen/README.md

 # ProceduralWorldGenerator

-Infinite smooth terrain generation using Perlin noise.
+Infinite terrain generation.
 Chunks load around players and unload when out of range.
-Fully modular — biomes, weather, and objects are all defined in simple tables you can extend without touching the core logic.
+This system is compatible with biomes, weather, and objects.
+They are all defined in simple tables you can extend without touching the main logic.

 ---

 ## Overview

-The world is split into chunks.
-As players move, nearby chunks generate using `Terrain:FillBlock` for true smooth Roblox terrain.
+The world is split into chunks, kinda like minecraft.
+As players move, nearby chunks generate using `Terrain:FillBlock` for true Roblox terrain.
 Height is determined by two layers of Perlin noise for a natural feel.
 The height at each point picks a biome which sets the terrain material.
 Water fills any area below the water level.
 Weather cycles randomly on a timer by adjusting `Lighting` properties.
-Objects can be dropped into the `OBJECTS` table and will spawn on valid surfaces automatically.
+Objects can be dropped into the `OBJECTS` table and will spawn on surfaces automatically.

 ---

 ## Setup

-1. Place `ProceduralWorldGenerator.lua` in `ServerScriptService` as a `Script`
+1. Place `ProceduralWorldGenerator.lua` in the `ServerScriptService` as a `Script`.
-2. Tune `CONFIG` at the top:
+2. Tweak `CONFIG` at the top to your liking:

 ```lua
 local CONFIG = {